Trip-Coders/happy-travel/README.md

 ***
 1. Clone this repository:
 - https://github.com/Trip-Coders/happy-travel.git
-2.- <p>Place the project folder into the projects directory of your XAMPP installation </p>
+- Place the project folder into the projects directory of your XAMPP installation
-3.- Set up the database.
+- Set up the database.
-4.- Open the project in your code editor.
+- Open the project in your code editor.
 - Inside the "laravel" folder,
 - Open a terminal and run **"composer install"**
-  - Fpr view the project in your browser, execute the command: php artisan serve
+- for view the project in your browser, execute the command: php artisan serve

 ## Developers
 ***
 - [Jacinemi Urquiola Alvarez](https://github.com/JacinemiUA) Developer - Scrum Master